crim-ca/weaver/docs/source/processes.rst

 (see: :ref:`conf_data_sources` and :ref:`proc_workflow_ops`) according to defined :term:`Data Source` configuration.

-Given that a :term:`Workflow` process was successfully deployed and that all process steps can be resolved, calling its `Execute`_ request will tell `Weaver` to parse the chain of operations and send step process execution requests to relevant :term:`ADES` picked according to :term:`Data Source`.
+Given that a :term:`Workflow` process was successfully deployed and that all process steps can be resolved, calling its :ref:`Execute <proc_op_execute>` request will tell `Weaver` to parse the chain of operations and send step process execution requests to relevant :term:`ADES` picked according to :term:`Data Source`.
 Each step's job will then gradually be monitored from the relevant :term:`ADES` until completion.

 Upon successful intermediate result, the :term:`EMS` (or :term:`HYBRID` acting as such) will stage the data references locally to chain them to the following step.
 When the complete chain succeeds, the final results of the last step will